 - Tough Mudder: 10–15km with 20–30 obstacles.
 Less competitive culture than Spartan.

-- OCR World Championships: highly technical obstacles requiring large grip and gymnastic skill.
+- OCR World Championships: highly technical obstacles requiring substantial grip and gymnastic skill.

 Common physical demands across event types: